masif2002/Python/Python-Internals/README.md

 ----
 * Python is an interpreted language.

-* In order for our computer to understand our human-friendly, Python code, the Python **interpreter** takes our Python code and parses it line by line.
+* In order for our computer to understand our human-friendly Python code, the Python **interpreter** takes our Python code and parses it line by line.

-* It then creates machine-friendly code, which is code that our computers can understand and execute.
+* It then creates machine-friendly code, which is the code that our computers can understand and execute.

 ## Versions of Python